When you owe a large amount of unpaid debt, you risk becoming a target for untrustworthy creditors and debt collectors.

 How to Dispute Re-aged Accounts

 Unscrupulous practices like these are why it is crucial to monitor your credit report and credit score carefully.
-It’s also important to avoid dealing with any collection agency that uses high-pressure, unfair tactics to attempt to get you to pay.
+It’s also important to avoid dealing with any creditor or collection agency that uses high-pressure, unfair tactics to attempt to get you to pay.
 Most importantly, if the unpaid debt in question is too old to collect based upon the laws of your state, do not offer to pay.

 Credit Bureau Disputes